Finding Our Purpose : Nervous System Regulation

 Emotional regulation helps us access deeper self-awareness, intuition, and values by allowing us to sit with emotions rather than escape them.
 When we feel safe in our bodies, we can ask ourselves honest questions: What do I love?
 What matters to me?
 Who am I when I am not performing or pleasing others?

-👉 Example: If you've spent years in "people-pleasing" mode, regulation helps you notice when you're acting out of obligation vs. genuine passion.
+👉 Example: If you've spent years in "people-pleasing" mode, regulation helps you notice when you're acting out of obligation vs. genuine passion, while developing communication skills gives your nervous system concrete evidence that expressing authentic preferences can be safe.

 Breaking Free from Old Patterns